Polly Adler: Bordello owner

 Adler was a shrewd businesswoman with a mind for marketing.
-She determined that gaining publicity would be to her advantage, and she cultivated newspaper coverage by dressing flamboyantly, making grand appearances at nightclubs and drawing attention to her beautiful employees.
-She also made large bribes to city and law enforcement officials to keep her business open.
-Adler's brothels were distinguished by drink from the best bootleggers, food from her own private cooks, good hygiene and well-selected, mostly working-class girls.
-It was reported that during the early days of the Depression, Adler was able to turn away up to 40 young women for every one she hired.
+She determined that gaining publicity would be to her advantage, and she cultivated newspaper coverage by dressing flamboyantly, making grand appearances at nightclubs, and drawing attention to her beautiful employees.
+She also paid large bribes to city and law enforcement officials to keep her business open.
+Adler's brothels were distinguished by drink from the best bootleggers, food from her own private cooks, good hygiene, and well-selected, mostly working-class girls.
+It was reported that during the early days of the Great Depression, Adler had to turn away as many as forty young women for every one she hired.

 In the early 1930s, Adler was a star witness of the Seabury Commission investigations and spent a few months in hiding in Florida to avoid testifying.
-She refused to give up any mob names when apprehended by the police.
+She refused to give up the names of any mobsters when apprehended by the police.

-Adler retired in 1945, later attending high school and earning an associate degree at Los Angeles City College.
-In 1953, she published a bestselling memoir, ghost-written by Virginia Faulkner.
-A House Is Not a Home was published by Rinehart and Co. and sold two million copies in both hard cover and mass-market paperback.
+Adler retired in 1945.
+She attended high school and earned an associate degree at Los Angeles City College.
+In 1953, she and ghost writer Virginia Faulkner published her memoir, A House Is Not a Home; it was issued by Rinehart and Co. and sold two million copies in both hard cover and mass-market paperback.
 Her notoriety led her to be included in Cleveland Amory's 1959 Celebrity Register.
-She died of lung cancer in Los Angeles in 1962.
-A House Is Not a Home was made into a movie two years later, starring Shelley Winters as Adler.
+In 1964, two years after her death, A House Is Not a Home was made into a movie starring Shelley Winters as Adler.

 Trials

 Spring 1935

 During Fiorello La Guardia's time as a mayor, Polly Adler and three of her girls were brought to court.
-She pleaded guilty and was subsequently sentenced to 30 days in jail (of which she served 24, scrubbing the jail floors in May and June 1935) and paid an additional $500 fine.
+She pleaded guilty and was sentenced to 30 days in jail and fined $500.
+She served her sentence in May and June 1935, scrubbing the jail floors, and was released after 24 days.

 "A plea of guilty was entered for Polly Adler in Special Sessions yesterday to a charge of possessing a 'motion picture machine with objectionable pictures' in her East Fifty-fifth Street apartment when it was raided by the police last March 5."

 "Another unexpected plea of guilty to maintaining an objectionable apartment at 30 East Fifty-fifth Street blocked in Special Sessions yesterday the trial of Polly Adler on that and another charge that she kept an 'obscene motion picture film' in the suite last March when it was raided."